DanielHeath/daniel.heath.cc/_posts/2017-11-27-rust-an-experience-report.md

 ---
 layout: post
-title: Rust: An experience report
+title: "Rust: An experience report"

 excerpt: Rust is very promising but easy to bounce off.
          I've decided to start logging my attempts to use it here.